dansmyers/ProgrammingAndSoftwareDevelopment/6-Graphics/README.md

 - *Space Invaders* is a good choice.
 Use an `ArrayList<Square>` to represent the enemy alien ships
 - *Centipede* is like *Snake* plus a shooting element
 - *Tetris* is cool, but very difficult.
 If you try it, I think the best approach is to use a 2-D array of Square objects to represent the board and represent each piece as a collection of Squares.
 The piece drops down until dropping it further would intersect it with another Square that's already in the array.
+Again, this one is pretty hard.

 I've also given you one more example that uses the mouse: *Minesweeper*.
 You can use that as a template for click-based games.